GeekyAnts/flutter-docs-code-samples/flutter-for-reactNative-developers.md

 **Note:** You can refer [here](https://www.dartlang.org/resources/synonyms) for more differences.

-# Learn The Basics
+## Learn The Basics

-## What is the equivalent of Hello World program in Flutter?
+### What is the equivalent of Hello World program in Flutter?

 In React Native, you would start off your development process by creating the project using `create-react-native-app {project-name}` command line tool.
 In [Flutter](https://flutter.io/getting-started/), you can use `flutter create {project name}` command line tool to do the same.

-## How do I run my app?
+### How do I run my app?

 In React Native, you would go to the project directory and use `npm run ios/android` or `yarn run ios/android`.
-In Flutter, if you are using command terminal, then you use the `flutter run` command in the project root directory to run your app on a connected device or simulator.
+In Flutter, if you are using the terminal, then you use the `flutter run` command in the project root directory to run your app on a connected device or simulator.
 If you are using IntelliJ IDE, then you can just press the run icon in the toolbar of the project.

-## How do I use import statements?
+### How do I use import statements?

 ```javascript
 //React Native